tonyflow/algorithms/README.md

   - Count connected components
   - Identify if there is a path between two nodes of a graph through comparing their connected component ids
 - Bipartite graph / The two colors theorem
-- Eulerian paths and circuits (Find the itinerary leetcode)
+- Eulerian paths and circuits (Reconstruct the itinerary leetcode): A trail/path that visits all the vertices of the graph exactly once.
 - Identify cycles in a graph
 - Is a graph strongly connected
 - Topological sort
+-

 ## Dynamic Programming
 - https://leetcode.com/discuss/general-discussion/1050391/Must-do-Dynamic-programming-Problems-Category-wise